nataliyamiller/word-puzzle/README.md

 First Week Java BDD Code Review

 --->DESCRIPTION<---

 Word-Puzzle application takes user input and replaces all the vowels with the dash symbol "-" creating a word puzzle to solve.
 Because the resulting word puzzle appears on a new page, it makes it hard for another player to guess it.
 The program accepts any input (letters, numbers, special characters).

 -->EXAMPLE<--

 user inputs "Cat is here since 5 am", the program converts this input to a puzzle "C-t is h-r- s-nc- 5 -m".
 Enjoy! :-)

 -SETUP INSTRUCTIONS-

 Clone this repository
 Run with Gradle ("gradle run" command)
 Open localhost:4567 in your browser

-To run JUnit and FluentLenium tests use "gradle test" command
+Note: To run JUnit and FluentLenium tests use "gradle test" command

 -TECHNOLOGIES USED-

 Java version 8 update 45
 Velocity version 1.7
 Spark version 2.1